-“We aim to be scholars, citizens and ambassadors.
-Our curriculum challenges us to explore fundamental truths about the human condition and the physical world, enabling us to become the best version of themselves we can be: turning mirrors into windows.”
+Our curriculum challenges us to explore fundamental truths about the human condition and the physical world, enabling us to become the best version of ourselves we can be: turning mirrors into windows.”

 - We always aim to give 100%; to work hard at all times.
 Through hard work comes success and ultimately happiness.